-What are landscaping business tax deductions?
+What are lawn care tax deductions?

 As a small business owner, you will have to pay self-employment tax (Social Security and Medicare) and potentially other necessary taxes.
 And if you’re self-employed, you have to submit estimated taxes quarterly.